Motokaptia/ember-cli-prerender/README.md

 # ember-cli-prerender

-An Ember CLI addon for prerendering Ember.js apps.
+An Ember CLI addon for prerendering Ember.js apps and generating sitemaps.

 ## The problem